Eddiedude1/First_Repository/README.md

 # First_Repository
 Eddie's first repository creation.
-Adding somee more text just becasue I want to.
+Adding some more text just becasue I want to.
+Adding some more text to see how the edits transfer over to my cloned local site.